 While having an estate attorney isn’t required to handle a loved one’s estate, it may greatly simplify the process.
 Specifically, if the estate is more than $50,000, having a lawyer is essential for navigating the proceedings and properly distributing assets that are left behind.
 The more money an estate is worth, the more complicated it can get, which is why having an attorney can be a crucial resource.

 Probate is the legal process in which a person’s will is executed.
 Florida Statute § 732.901 states that the person having possession of the will (the custodian) must deposit the will with the clerk of court where in the county where the person lived within 10 days after receiving word that the person has passed away.
 Families will have to go through probate with the county’s probate court.
 This process ensures that the deceased person’s liabilities are paid and that any remaining assets are transferred to the rightful beneficiaries.

 Contact a Trusted Orlando Estate Lawyer

 It’s never too soon to start planning for the future.
 While it may feel uncomfortable to talk about how your property and assets will be distributed after your death, doing so will give you the peace of mind that you have done everything you can to protect yourself and your family.
 When you entrust your estate planning to Patriot Legal Group, you can feel confident knowing your estate is in the hands of experienced estate planning attorneys.

-At Patriot Legal Group, we understand how overwhelming the estate planning process can feel, which is why our team is committed to standing by your side and upholding your legal rights.
+At Patriot Legal Group, we understand how overwhelming the estate planning process can feel, which is why our team is committed to standing by your side and upholding your legal rights throughout these steps.
 Our client-focused approach eliminates guesswork and creates a smooth, stress-free process for you and your family.
 To talk with one of our skilled estate attorneys, call (407) 737-7222 or complete our online contact form today!